leffjesh/invasive-data-prep/README.md

 -Scientific name - the field in the bulk upload layer that contains the scientific names of the weeds

+-Observer name - field name for observer in bulk upload layer

 -Counties Layer - must only be for state in question and must utilize desired projection for new dataset.

 -state species list - any table (or imported csv/etc) can be used.  see example provided for format

 -synonym table - see example provided

+-contacts table - see example provided

 -output workspace - must be file or personal geodatabase.  this is used to create the output layer.  (can we all just stop using shapefiles please).